How to Serve:

 Spread the marshmallow on a lined baking sheet and let it solidify for 4 hours in the fridge.
 Then cut into squares and roll in the remaining grated Gruyère AOP.

-Arrange the cherry tomatoes around the marshmallows and garnish with the finely chopped basil.
+Arrange the cherry tomatoes around the marshmallows and garnish them with the finely chopped basil.

 Serve and enjoy!